The Live Export Process

 The audits test company procedures and documentation to ensure we meet Australian Government requirements.

-Sheep and cattle destined for the Middle East are accompanied by a third party veterinarian as well as up to five company stockmen.
+Voyages of more than 10 days duration are accompanied by a third party veterinarian as well as up to five company stockmen.
 The stockmen are independently accredited and complement the livestock husbandry skills of the ship’s crew.

 Cattle consigned on short voyages to Asia are monitored by a number of independent, accredited stockmen.
 Voyage success rates on these short voyages are approximately 99.9%.